How To Feed A Loon

 • In another bowl, liberally season the chicken pieces with salt and pepper.
 Pour the sesame oil over the chicken and then stir until fully coasted.
 Cover and chill for at least 20 minutes, or up to overnight.

-1 lb chicken thighs, Salt and pepper, 1 tbsp toasted sesame oil
+1 lb chicken thighs, Salt and pepper, 1 tablespoon toasted sesame oil

 Stir-Fry